getcoding-ca/handbook/docs/Students/tips.md

 You've seen programmers in movies write code faster than a court typist?
 Well...

-Most of your time as a software developer just goes into figuring things out: Googling, reading the docs, reading your own code, starring at the screen in disappointment, hitting refresh 😂 That's normal.
+Most of your time as a software developer just goes into figuring things out: Googling, reading the docs, reading your own code, staring at the screen in disappointment, hitting refresh 😂 That's normal.

 #### Consistency > Intensity